Are We Trapped By Words?

 Had things gone a bit differently, words---simple, little words---would have brought about World War III.

 Miscommunication and mistranslation are obvious problems with words.
 Subtler dangers exist as well.
 Once we define an object or idea with a word, we limit our conceptualization of what that object or idea can do.
 For example, imagine you are pruning a small hedge.
-You shears break and you find yourself mentally reviewing your tool collection for some other gardening instrument that could replace them for the job.
+Your shears break and you find yourself mentally reviewing your tool collection for some other gardening instrument that could replace them for the job.
 It never dawns on you to try a pair of scissors because, by your definition, scissors are not a "gardening tool."
-Your categorization has blinded you to a certain possibility.
+Your categorization has blinded you to a certain possibility*.

 In the arts, progress is often made when an innovator throws out old definitions.
 Marcel Duchamp argued that found objects could be called art, a category that at that point had been reserved for paintings, sculptures and the like.
 Similarly, composer John Cage believed that any sound, or no sound at all, could be called music.
 These two men helped redefine the lexicon of their disciplines.

 Politicians are acutely aware of how words can frame and even trap ideas.
-Political campaigns are rife with phrases like "trickle down economics" "stagflation" and "welfare queens."
+Political campaigns are rife with phrases like "trickle down economics," "stagflation" and "welfare queens."
 These expressions try to steer the public's interpretation of an idea or law in a positive or negative direction.
 We are wise to keep an eye out for such rhetorical judo.

 Marketers are also constantly playing with words to reinvigorate old ideas.
 I recently stumbled across this article on how companies are moving from selling products to selling "experiences.”
 It states......buying is now something that can be done anywhere, and that reaction can be detected in a linguistic shift.
 “There is no question that people are trying to get away from the use of the word store as well as mall,” says Leonard Schlesinger, a professor of management at Harvard Business School.
 “They are increasingly perceived as remnants of a retail world which is increasingly under siege.”

-When I muse upon the limits of words an interesting thought occurs: is it possible to break free entirely from the shackles or words?
+When I muse upon the limits of words an interesting thought occurs: is it possible to break free entirely from the shackles of words?
 To think without language?
 I think we all do this from time to time when an idea comes to us as a sudden, non-verbal realization.
-We discern we left our keys in the car but we don't actually think, "I left my keys in the car!"
+We observe that we left our keys in the car but we don't actually think, "I left my keys in the car!"
 The notion is wrapped in a mysterious thought-bundle---some words, perhaps, combined with images and other ways of knowing.
 It must be something like how Helen Keller thought, before she was given the gift of language.

 However, we are enslaved by words most of the time.
 They are so integrated into our lives and minds that they could not be removed without rendering us incapable of survival.
 At best, we can simply acknowledge that words, like everything else, have their limits.What do you think?
 Leave your comments on the Guestbook!